epics-containers/ibek-support/README.md

 # ibek-support

-Holds details of how to build EPICS support modules within an epics-containers Generic IOC Dockerfile.
-Plus details of how to use features from each support module at runtime inside an epics-containers IOC instance.
+This repo holds details of how to build EPICS support modules within an epics-containers Generic IOC Dockerfile.
+For runtime, it also has details of how to use features from each support module in an epics-containers IOC instance.

 ## Scope